sbreakey1/login-android-app/README.md

 # login-android-app
-An android login app made using an SQLite database in Android Studio
+An android login app made using an SQLite database in Android Studio with SHA-256 password hashing